 No investment advice or investment brokerage is provided on this website.
 No information is requested about the user's risk tolerance, investment behaviour and personal and economic circumstances, nor is any evaluation of these criteria carried out in any form.
 Investment advice is therefore expressly not provided.
 The sole purpose of this website is to provide information on the question of the sustainability of various investment funds.
 The decision to conclude or terminate a contract lies with the retail investor.
 They should therefore enquire carefully about the costs, opportunities and risks of a product.

 The operators of myfairmoney.eu have received the information on the listed investments from the issuer or from third parties.
 No check has been carried out to ensure that the information provided is correct and up to date.
 Therefore, no liability is assumed for the correctness, completeness and up-to-dateness of the information provided here.
 The information shown may be changed or supplemented at any time without prior notice.
 The operators are not obliged to update or revise the database in any way.

 There's no need to feel intimidated by a consultation with your bank or financial advisor.
-Under "Good Advice," you can use videos and quizzes to learn what's important during the meeting and what you can look out for to ensure that your sustainability goals are taken into account.
-A checklist helps you apply what you learned during the meeting or to evaluate your meeting afterwards.Access "Good Advice"
+Under "Meeting your advisor," you can use videos and quizzes to learn what's important during the meeting and what you can look out for to ensure that your sustainability goals are taken into account.
+A checklist also helps you apply what you learned during the meeting or to evaluate your meeting afterwards.Access "Meeting your advisor"

 Good preparation will help you ask the right questions, watch out for pitfalls, and get the best results when meeting with your financial advisor.
 This will involve gathering information about your current financial situation, mapping your future financial goals, and considering your non-financial investing objectives.
 While it might seem like a lot of effort, it will help you build confidence in investing and better achieve your goals.